Hollywood actors to resume negotiations with studios next week, as protracted writers strike ends

 Fallon, Meyers, Kimmel, Colbert and Oliver spent the latter part of the strike teaming up for a popular podcast called “Strike Force Five” — named after their personal text chain and with all proceeds benefiting their out-of-work writers.
 On Instagram on Wednesday, they announced “their mission complete.”

-Scripted shows will take longer to return, with actors still on strike and no negotiations yet on the horizon.
+Scripted shows will take longer to return due to the actors strike, which showed its first signs of a solution with the renewed plans to talk.
+There had previously been no official contact between SAG-AFTRA and the alliance of studios that negotiates contracts since their strike began July 14.

+The first resumption of talks in the writers strike last month went poorly, and it was another month before the two sides tried again.
+But when the talks resumed last week it was just five days before a deal was reached.

-On Tuesday night, board members from the writers union approved a contract agreement with studios, bringing the industry at least partly back from a historic halt in production that stretched nearly five months.
+Board members from the writers union approved that contract agreement with studios on Tuesday night, bringing the industry at least partly back from a historic halt in production that stretched nearly five months.

 Maher had delayed returning to his talk show during the ongoing strike by writers and actors, a decision that followed similar pauses by “The Drew Barrymore Show,” “The Talk” and “The Jennifer Hudson Show.”